roodriigoooo/HELPFUL-RAG-for-Search/README.md

 - **kgsandagents branch**:

     - A first, admittedly basic and naive implementation of Knowledge Graphs enhancements and agents to the already demo'd code.
-    - Still working on improving it.
-In any case it is just a mock version of a KG and agents (the newest version now uses CrewAI), to more or less show how i think about these tools in the context of the project.
+It is just a mock version of a KG and agents, to more or less show how i think about these tools in the context of the project.

 ### Setup
 On the cloned directory:
 ```bash